 Antivirus Protection & Internet Security Software

-Cloud antivirus programs offload antivirus workloads to a cloud-based server, rather than bogging down a user's computer with a complete antivirus suite.
-While traditional security programs rely on the processing power of a user's local computer, cloud computing solutions install only a small ""client"" program on a desktop, which in turn connects to the security provider's Web service.
+Cloud antivirus is a programmatic solution that offloads antivirus workloads to a cloud-based server, rather than bogging down a user's computer with a complete antivirus suite.
+While traditional security programs rely on the processing power of a user's local computer, cloud computing solutions install only a small "client" program on a desktop, which in turn connects to the security provider's Web service.
 There, data from antivirus scans is analyzed, and instructions for appropriate countermeasures are sent back to the user's computer.

 The cloud antivirus market is growing as both well-known and startup security companies take advantage of distributed computing technology to provide improved protection.